 Solution 2 – Use a default system ringtone

-Instead of using its own ringtone like some other instant messengers, WhatsApp uses the system-set ringtone by default.
-Of course, there’s an option to change the ringtone and that’s where the issue might occur.
+Instead of using its ringtone like some other instant messengers, WhatsApp uses the system-set ringtone by default.
+Of course, there’s an option to change the Whatsapp ringtone and that’s where the issue might occur.

 Namely, if you set a custom ringtone and the audio file gets deleted or moved, WhatsApp should switch to a system ringtone automatically.
 Except it doesn’t do that always.

-In order to resolve this, you should switch from a local ringtone to a default one.
+To resolve this, you should switch from a local ringtone to a default one.
 Any of the pre-installed system sounds will do.
 Follow the instructions in the first solution and either set the WhatsApp ringtone to None or choose some other system sound.

 Solution 3 – Disable System and Battery optimization for WhatsApp